area515/Photonic3D/README.md

  - STL files, which Photonic3D will slice incrementally
  - Zip of PNG images, which Photonic3D will scan recursively and print based on alphanumeric ordering (meaning both zero-padded and non-padded numbered PNG files will work correctly)
  - Single GIF, JPEG, or PNG image, which Photonic3D will extrude and print a 3D relief
+ - Block of text, which Photonic3D will extrude using a system or user uploaded font

 Raspberry Pi Usage